Revision map

 Sort each topic honestly

-For each topic, choose the status that best describes the student's current ability.
+For each topic, choose the status that honestly describes the student's current ability.
 This is not a confidence exercise.
-It is a repair plan.
+It is the first step in a repair plan.

 Secure